 From this evaluation, it is interesting to demonstrate the robustness of the shepherding model against both sources of noise when the testing scenarios at $\alpha_2$, $\alpha_3$, and $\lambda_4$ could still have a 20\% minimum success rate.
 Regarding the changes of the threshold ($f$), when the noises increase, it is logical that this threshold should be increased to prefer the driving behaviour and reduce the collecting behaviour.
-Under the large noises, there appears more sheep going out of the mass, and then the shepherd might perform the collecting behaviour continuously, and then has no chance to drive the sheep towards the target.
-This causes the reason why the task collapses at the large noises and the small threshold radius.
+Under large noises, there appears more sheep going out of the mass, and the shepherd might perform the collecting behaviour continuously, and then there is no chance to drive the sheep towards the target.
+This is a possible reason to see the task collapsing at the larger noise and the smaller threshold radius.